 Training dataset 2 was generated by using the modified Marmousi2 and Sigsbee2a synthetic seismic sections and noise obtained from the East Sea seismic section.
 After training the DnCNN model (D2 model) with training dataset 2, we evaluated the trained model against test data.
-The test data were generated with the same procedure used to generate the training data, and we selected part of the 1994 Amoco static test dataset (SEG Wiki, 2020), which is a different model from that used for the training data.
-The size of the test data patch was the same as that of the training data patch ( $50 \times 50$ ), and the number of test data points was 3,072.
-Fig. 11 shows 6 randomly selected test data subset patches, ground truths and denoised results after applying the D2 model at the 5th, 10th, 20th and 40th epochs.
-Even though the test data patches contain noise at different levels, the trained model at the 40th epoch attenuated most of the noise successfully and generated almost identical seismic sections to the ground truth.
+The test data were generated with the same procedure used to generate the training data, and we selected part of the 1994 Amoco static test dataset (SEG Wiki, 2020), which is a different model from that used for the

+- and we selected part of the 1994 Amoco static test dataset (SEG Wiki, 2020), which is a different model from that used for the training data.
+The size of the test data patch was the same as that of the training data patch (50×50), and the number of test data points was 3,072.
+Fig. 11 shows 6 randomly selected test data subset patches, ground truths and denoised results after applying the D2 model at the 5th, 10th-, 20th and 40th epochs.
+Even though the test data patches contain noise at different levels, the trained model at the 40th epoch attenuated most of the noise successfully and generated almost identical seismic sections - 325 to the ground truth.
 The second test data patch contained relatively little noise compared to other test data patches, and most of the noise was removed after approximately 10 training epochs.
 Test data patches 1 and 3 contained simple reflections with much noise, and the noise was sufficiently removed after approximately 20 training epochs.
 The noise in test data patches 4 and 6 was more severe than the noise in the other test data patches.
 After 40 training epochs, most of the noise was attenuated but not perfectly removed.
-The noise was dominant in test data patch 5, and only a weak signal existed in the bottom part of ground truth 5.
+The noise was dominant in test data patch 5, and only a weak signal existed in the bottom part of - 330 ground truth 5.
 If we evaluate the denoised result of the 5th test data patch, noise had been successfully removed, and only a weak signal remained in the bottom part of the patch after 40 training epochs.
 This indicates that the trained DnCNN model can accurately discriminate between signal and noise.